meneller/Code-for-Mining-Specific-Genes-by-Annotation-in-Single-Cell-Sequencing/README.md

 A subset of cells (stored in the variable annotation_cells) was defined by selecting only those with the relevant cell annotation—for example, “young germ cell” This annotation was chosen according to the specific requirements of the analysis.

 Expression Thresholding:
-A filtering threshold was applied such that cells were classified as insc+ (expression > 0.0) or insc– (expression ≤ 0.5).
+A filtering threshold was applied such that cells were classified as insc+ (expression > 0.5) or insc– (expression ≤ 0.5).
 Consequently, two groups were generated:

-with_insc for cells with elevated insc expression.
+group1_expression for cells with elevated "insc" or ("mu2", "c(2)M", "c(3)G") expression.

-without_insc for cells with low or no insc expression.
+group2_expression for cells with low or no "insc" or ("mu2", "c(2)M", "c(3)G") expression.

 Expression matrices were then extracted for each group, labeled as group1_expression and group2_expression.